Qadiani

 Pakistan officially persecutes Ahmadiyya and uses the term Qadiani to label members of the religion.
-Pakistan's Second Amendment to the Constitution officially declares Ahmadiyya to be non-Muslims.
+The Second Amendment to the Constitution of Pakistan officially declares Ahmadiyya to be non-Muslims.
 Ordinance XX officially labels Ahmadi Muslims as Qadiani and prohibits them from any religious or social practices of the Muslim faith.
 The fourth caliph of the community, Mirza Tahir Ahmad, was forced to flee Pakistan under threat of arrest in 1984, prompting a diaspora of followers to the UK, Germany, and Canada.
 Ahmadiyya members are targets of death threats by majority Muslims, both inside Pakistan and in diaspora refuges.

-The term is sometimes used in an academic context to distinguish the main Ahmadiyya Muslim Jamaat, referred to as Qadiani, from the separatist Lahore Ahmadiyya Movement for the Propagation of Islam, referred to as Lahori.
+The term is sometimes used in an academic context to distinguish the main Ahmadiyya Muslim Jamaat, referred to as Qadiani, from the separatist Lahore Ahmadiyya Movement, referred to as Lahori Ahmadis.